L-Siemons/SpinSimulation/ReadMe.md

 Part of this project also started as a way to explore fast and effient methods to do spin simulations so any ideas around this are welcome.

+If you would like to see an example how to use this then please see SpinSimulation/examples/random_spectrum.py

 ## Install

 This module requires the following modules: